 - Resolution and judgment

-Divorce begins with filing a form called a complaint.
+A Pennsylvania divorce begins with filing a form called a “complaint.”
+One copy of the form will be filed with the court.
+The other must be “served” to the spouse within 30 days.
 Except in a mutual consent divorce (more information below), one spouse must “serve” a copy of the complaint to the other spouse within 30 days of filing.

-Once the paperwork is filed, the spouses gather records related to their assets and debts.
-They then work toward an agreement.
+Once the legal paperwork is filed, the spouses will gather important records relating to their assets and debts.
+The spouses must then reach an agreement about the division of property, child custody, and financial support.
 The divorce agreement outlines arrangements regarding the following:

 - Division of marital property